JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 issue: EVAN-5343
 ---

 This is the second post in the series.
-If you haven't done so already, you may want to begin with the very first tutorial of the series called [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html).
+The very first tutorial of the series is [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html).
 There are also the [Mapping Struct and Union Types from C](mapping-struct-union-types-from-c.html) and [Mapping Strings from C](mapping-strings-from-c.html) tutorials.

-In the tutorial you will learn:
+In the tutorial we will learn:
 - [How Struct and Union types are mapped](#mapping-struct-and-union-c-types)
 - [How to use Struct and Union type from Kotlin](#using-struct-and-union-types-from-kotlin)

 We need to have a Kotlin compiler on our machines.
-You may want to take a look at the
+The
-[A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial for more information on performing this step.
+[A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial contains more explanations for that step.
 Let's assume, we have a console, where the `kotlinc-native`, `cinterop`, and `klib` commands are available.

 ## Mapping Struct and Union C types